-From the coast, it takes about 2 hours by boat to reach the seaweed cutting area.
+From the shore, it takes about 2 hours by boat to reach the seaweed cutting area.
 Fishermen use compressed oxygen tanks to dive into the sea at depths of 0.5 to 7 meters to cut the seaweed.
-The remaining person on the boat uses a pole with a hook to gather the seaweed into piles floating on the sea surface and transfer them to the boat.
+The remaining person on the boat uses a pole with a hook to collect the seaweed into piles floating on the sea surface and transfer them to the boat.

 Each trip to collect seaweed usually takes 3-5 hours.
 After the boat is full of seaweed, the fishermen land and dry the seaweed along the coast.
-The seaweed must be dried before being sold, so the hotter the weather, the more convenient the harvest is, the drying time is usually a full day.
-The dried seaweed is collected, packaged, and waited for traders to come and buy it and sell it to neighboring provinces and the whole country.
+The seaweed must be dried before being sold, so the hotter the weather, the more favorable the harvest, the normal drying time is about 1 day.
+The dried seaweed is collected, packaged and waiting for traders to come and buy it and sell it to neighboring provinces and the whole country.

 Dried seaweed is packed in bags.